 Stockpile offers two versions of gift cards, e-cards or actual, tangible cards.
 You can purchase Stockpile gift cards online or at popular retailers, like Safeway, with cash, credit card or PayPal.
 Just select the amount you want $10, $25, $50, or $100.
 Or purchase a custom amount, anywhere from $1 to $2,000.
 Then gift the card, either through email or in person.

 To redeem the card, just enter the code.
 Then use the funds to purchase any of 1,000+ stocks or ETFs.
 Since the shares are fractionalized, you don't have to pay for an entire share.
 You can invest a small amount without having to trade penny stocks.
-For example, you could buy $5 worth of Apple or Amazon.
+For example, you could buy $5 worth of Apple or Amazon (watch us do stock trading live each day in our trading rooms).

 Stockpile offers two stock trading platforms, desktop, and mobile.
 Both are extremely easy to use and excellent for beginners.
 Consequently, they don't have the tools, features, bells, and whistles of professional trading platforms.
-In short, think of Stockpile as training wheels for newbies, even children, entering the world of investing.
+In short, think of Stockpile as training wheels for newbies, even children, entering the world of investing (find out how to invest in stocks).

 Desktop - This browser-based platform is very simple and straightforward to use and not like anything I've seen before.
 It lists your stocks by category, company logo, and symbol.
 Just look for the iconic Nike check mark logo if you want to trade Nike.